FAQ Penile Implant

-You should be able to have an orgasm with a penile implant, if you were able to have one before the implant.1 Consult your doctor or nurse about your expected outcome.
+You should be able to have an orgasm with a penile implant, if you were able to have one before the implant.
+Consult your doctor or nurse about your expected outcome.

 What is the recovery time?

 Everyone is different and recovery time varies.
-However, the recovery time is typically between 6 weeks until you can resume sexual activity.2 Your doctor or nurse will determine what you can and can’t do during this time.
+However, it’s between 4-6 weeks until you can resume sexual activity.1 Your doctor or nurse will determine what you can and can’t do during this time.
 It is important to follow all recommendations from your health care professionals for the best outcome.

 Will I lose any length after getting a penile implant?